SubhamRaoniar28/Covid-19-tracker/README.md

-# Covid-19-tracker is a react app made to track, check status and count of Covid-19 virus affected countries and people.
+# Covid-19-tracker is a react app made to track, check status and count of Corona virus affected countries and people.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).